I had an interesting insight this morning.

 I have always dreamed of teaching... teaching those who can use what I teach.
 Who will use what I teach.

-And I was left with the ones who were like I was: could not use my coaching.
+And me and my little course that cost a pittance, compared, were left with the people who were like I was: they could not fully use my coaching, unless I spent time with them, one-0n-one.
 Goldmine... no shovel. lol.

 This morning, in my answer to a student who already has a fledgling business in skin care, I started to see what I have been missing all these years: